Are you employing a foreign caretaker in Israel? Things you should know

 What are an employer’s obligations in the nursing sector?
 By Israeli law, nursing patients are generally considered to be the employers of their foreign caretakers.
 Accordingly, nursing employers in Israel are required to ensure their workers’ legal rights, even if they are not always aware of what all these rights entail.
 This article will provide an overview of a patient’s obligations as an employer; some generally applicable and others specific to the nursing sector.

-The law offices of Cohen, Decker, Pex, Brosh specialize in labor laws relating to caretakers.
+Our law offices specialize in labor laws relating to caretakers.
 We provide our clients with solutions and assistance for such issues as patient/caretaker relations, obtaining and extending work and residency permits, transferring workers between patients, and providing legal counseling and assistance for workers and employers in this sector.

 Who is considered an employer of a foreign caretaker?

 Although not always widely known, nursing patients in Israel are defined as the direct employers of their foreign caretakers.
 There are a few exceptions, in which the patients are considered joint employers, alongside the nursing company, which serves as middleman between patients and their caretakers.
 But even in such cases, the patients are still considered employers for all relevant purposes.
 The patient is obligated to supply the foreign caretaker’s needs and ensure that they receive their legal rights as a worker.
 Patients who do not do so may be sued by the foreign workers and even face criminal charges.

 What are the patient’s obligations to the foreign caretaker?